Metro IDs officer involved in fatal central Las Vegas shooting

-The Metropolitan Police Department on Tuesday released the name of an officer involved in an Aug.
-4 shooting in central Las Vegas.
+The Metropolitan Police Department on Tuesday released the name of an officer involved in a Saturday night shooting in central Las Vegas.

 Officer Johnathan Tomaino, 25, has been with the department since December 2016, police said.